 - Masks are required in any indoor space.
 We encourage you to bring your own, but we do have masks available by request.

 - Observe social distancing protocols while visiting with us.

 - Hand sanitizer is available in the lobby and in the research library.
 Our restroom is available and is stocked with soap and paper towels.
 You are encouraged to wash your hands frequently.

-New cleaning protocols and schedules have been implemented to ensure that all highly-touched surfaces are cleaned and sanitized regularly.
+New cleaning protocols have been implemented to ensure that all highly-touched surfaces are cleaned and sanitized regularly.
 While visitation is allowed by appointment only, we are taking all necessary precautions to ensure a safe environment for our patrons.

-For ACHS members who have already renewed for 2020, we thank you!
-Membership dues account for a large portion of our annual operating budget.
+Albemarle Charlottesville Historical Society members, if you have already renewed for 2021, thank you!
+Membership dues make up a large portion of our annual operating budget.
 Every membership counts!
-If yours is coming up for renewal, we hope you will continue to support us.
-For new members, WELCOME!!
+Please continue to support us!

 Our vision is to reimagine and reinvent the role of the historical society in the twenty-first century: to be a strong civic organization that embraces, in all that we do, the diversity of our community’s history and experience, and promotes a greater understanding of our past, to enlighten the present and foster an inclusive history for future generations.

 History is not the past; it is the story we tell about the past.
 Every person in Albemarle County and the City of Charlottesville has a unique and powerful story to tell.
 Through collecting, preserving, and interpreting the history of our community, we are committed to informing, inspiring, and bringing together all people, creating opportunities for new relationships and new understandings.

 Our work is grounded in a belief in the worth and dignity of every human being.
 We respect people, communities, and cultures.
 We value discovery, creativity, integrity, and diversity.
 We believe in the potential for history to enrich our lives and to create stronger relationships and more vibrant communities.
 We approach our work with integrity and transparency.